The Hidden City (film): Reception

-Javier Ocana of El País praised the film for its "formidable photographic and sound work", and wrote that "Víctor Moreno has created an unusual and identifiable style, of extreme solidity and beauty".
+Javier Ocaña of El País praised the film for its "formidable photographic and sound work", and wrote that "Víctor Moreno has created an unusual and identifiable style, of extreme solidity and beauty".
 Cinemanía's Carlos Marañón gave the film a score of four-and-a-half out of five stars, calling it "an underground space odyssey".

 Jonathan Holland, writing for The Hollywood Reporter, commended the film's audio as "extraordinary, a detailed and carefully worked symphony of engineering noises", and called the film as a whole "a mood piece that's as much an experience as a movie — [which] has the rare and impressive virtue of slightly rearranging our perspective as we emerge afterwards, blinking."
 Variety's Jamie Lang wrote that "Moreno goes deep into the unseen tunnels, metros and sewers that support life for the millions above, juxtaposing that world with the one seen every day.
 Lack of light or color, otherworldly sounds and machinery and nocturnal animals inhabit the dark corridors in a cinematic experience that begs to be enjoyed in a pitch-black theater with high-quality speakers."